 Camping Norfolk – Top 11 Sites

 Address: Hall Road, Clippesby, Great Yarmouth NR29 3BL

-With acres of green space, with woodland and meadow settings, a small swimming pool and the impressive Basecamp complex, you could easily spend your whole holiday here and never leave!
+With acres of green space, with woodland and meadow settings, a small swimming pool and the impressive Basecamp complex, you could easily spend your whole holiday at this campsite in Norfolk and never leave!

-Basecamp offers family friendly dining, a small farm shop, cafe and bar.
-You can buy your morning paper and fresh bread here, enjoy a pizza on the deck, grab an ice-cream or sit-down to a delicious Sunday roast.
+Basecamp offers family-friendly dining, a small farm shop, a cafe and bar.
+You can buy your morning paper and fresh bread here, enjoy a pizza on the deck, grab an ice cream or sit-down to a delicious Sunday roast.

 There’s a pool table inside and a mini-golf course outside to keep people entertained.
 There’s also an information centre, where you can find out more about things to do in Norfolk.

 Close to some of the best beaches in Norfolk, the medieval city of Norwich and the lively seaside town of Great Yarmouth, Clippesby Hall is well located for a Norfolk holiday.

 As one of Norfolk’s premier camping and caravan parks, camping and touring facilities are as good as you’d expect them to be.

 There is a choice of grass or hardstanding pitches, with or without electric hook-up, depending on how you camp.
 Even though this is one of Norfolk’s best dog-friendly campsites, there’s also a dog-free zone!